ouspg/SoftwareHardwareSec/3.Shellcoding/README.md

 Tip: If you are being bit unlucky, and are facing some function addresses containing null bytes in non-Ascii-Armored system, try out some alternative functions.
 For example putchar function has putchar_unlocked alternative.

 ----
-Task 4 : A bit more advanced ROP implementation
+Task 4: A bit more advanced ROP implementation
 ----
-You have an option to do pre-defined task below **or** suggest some other task you would do.
+You have the option to do a pre-defined task below **or** suggest some other task you would do.
 Something interesting in shellcoding, but we haven't dealt with it yet?
 Feel free to implement and show us what you got.
 It does not necessary need to be related for ROP particularly, but in the most cases it probably must. *Your task has to be approved by assistant before you can start doing it.*

 ## Defeating ASLR (kinda): pre-defined task